Everything You Need for the Best Business Impact Assessments (BIA). Step-by-Step Guide, Business Impact Analysis Template & Report

 While you can chart all metrics from your business impact analysis template for banks, retail firms, tech firms, or another industry from scratch yourself, it’s much easier to use a tool that does it for you automatically.

-For example, when you use AGS’s business impact analysis template and toolkit, your reports will be created automatically as you enter data.
+For example, when you use OCMS Portal’s business impact analysis template and tool, your reports will be created automatically as you enter data.

 This saves valuable time for conducting a business impact assessment because there is no lag time between when data is entered and when you can present a comprehensive business impact analysis matrix report to decision-makers.